nikitavoloboev/data/docs/health/skin-care.md

 ### Morning

 I first do my morning [exercise routine](../fitness/fitness.md) and shower.
 Then:

 1. [Cleanse] Wet face, squeeze [Jelly Joker cleanser](https://geekandgorgeous.com/collections/101-serums/products/jelly-joker) into palm and gently, but thoroughly massage over face and eye area.
 Rinse well with warm water and pat dry.
 2. [Vitamin C] Apply a few drops of [C-Glow](https://geekandgorgeous.com/collections/101-serums/products/c-glow) to the face.
 Put a drop directly onto your face and quickly pat it on with your other hand.
 Pat any excess product onto the top of your hands or neck.
 I start brushing my teeth at this point as I need to wait few minutes for it to soak into the skin.
 3. [Beta-Glucan] Apply a few drops of [Stress Less](https://geekandgorgeous.com/collections/101-serums/products/stress-less) to the face.
 Let it absorb.
 I start brushing my teeth at this point as I need to wait few minutes for it to soak into the skin.
-4. [Toner] Apply [Cheer Up](https://geekandgorgeous.com/collections/exfoliants/products/cheer-up) either with a cotton pad or pour it into your hands and pat it on as men do with after-shave.
+4. [Exfoliant] Apply [Smooth Out](https://geekandgorgeous.com/collections/exfoliants/products/smooth-out) either with a cotton pad or pour it into your hands and pat it on as men do with after-shave.
 Avoid the area around the eyes.
 Wait until it is absorbed.
 5. [Moisturizer] Apply [Happier Barrier](https://geekandgorgeous.com/collections/101-serums/products/happier-barrier).
 Use as much or as little as your skin needs.
 6. [Sun screen] Apply [Isntree Hyaluronic Acid Watery Sun Gel](https://koreanskincare.nl/products/hyaluronic-acid-watery-sun-gel-spf50-pa).
 Let it absorb.